tuProlog/2p-kt/README.md

 #### Issue tracking

-If you meet some problem in using or developing 2P, you are encouraged to signal it through the project ["Issues" section](https://gitlab.com/pika-lab/tuprolog/2p-in-kotlin/issues) on GitLab.
+If you meet some problem in using or developing 2P, you are encouraged to signal it through the project ["Issues" section](https://github.com/tuProlog/2p-kt/issues) on GitHub.